Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

 Matrix representation:

 Gate representation:

 \textbullet\quad\emph{Treble qubit gate}

 It has been established that any unitary matrix within a $d$-dimensional Hilbert space can be decomposed into a product of two-level unitary matrices.
-Furthermore, it has been elucidated that a combination of single-qubit gates and a CNOT gate can facilitate any two-level unitary operation \cite{reck1994experimental}.
-Consequently, without a doubt, any treble qubit gate can be simplified by employing a single-qubit gate and a dual-qubit gate.
-However, a unique treble qubit gate, known as the Toffoli gate, commonly features as a basic module within quantum circuits and usually doesn't undergo further simplification:
+Furthermore, it has been shown that a combination of single-qubit gates and a CNOT gate can facilitate any two-level unitary operation \cite{reck1994experimental}.
+Consequently, any three-qubit gate can be simplified using single-qubit gates and two-qubit gates.
+However, a specific three-qubit gate, known as the Toffoli gate, widely features as a fundamental module within quantum circuits and usually does not undergo further simplification: